XS09-dev/R41D/README.md

 Thanks to https://github.com/ActualMandM now have an option to disable or enable haxeflixel autopause.
 So ya know you don't have to deal with long ass cutscenes.

+## Drag n drop in char editor
+Credits to https://github.com/blueDev2 for allowing you to click on your character and drag it to a different place.

+## Ability to change the song difficulty in the chart editor
+Credits to https://github.com/CerBor for adding a drop down menu for difficulty selection.

 ## Smoother Gameplay
 FPS: Min = 30 fps Max = 360 fps.
 Ratings: Even better.